ajnirp/ajnirp.github.io/_posts/2015-7-21-Notes-Lambda-Calculus.md

     (λ w y x → y (w y x)) M
     λ y x → y (M y x)
-    λ y x → y ((λ s z → <s applied to z M times>) y x) λ y x → <y applied to x M times>
-    λ y x → <y applied to x M+1 times>
+    λ y x → y ((λ s z → <s applied to z M times>) y x) λ y x → y (<y applied to x M times>) λ y x → <y applied to x M+1 times>
     λ s z → <s applied to z M+1 times>
     M+1

 Ok, great, it works out.
 But why does the successor function need three arguments?
-As it turns, the difference between M and M+1 is a single extra application of the `s` parameter.
+As it turns out, the difference between M and M+1 is a single extra application of the `s` parameter.
 So we need one parameter for that - this is the `w` parameter - and two more parameters `y` and `x` to consume the two formal parameters of M!
 This is the importance of the `(w y x)` bit - we are resolving `M` in the context of `y` and `x` and then applying `y` once more outside the brackets.

 ### Addition